Network issues after update, no access to network drives

 REG ADD "HKCU\Network\i" /v "ProviderFlags" /t REG_DWORD /d "1" /f

-The network drive (i) is mapped here to the share info on SERVER01 which uses the network protocol SMBv1.
-The Key ProviderFlags is only required for network drives running SMBv1.
+The network drive (i) is mapped to the share info on SERVER01, which uses the SMBv1 network protocol.
+The Key ProviderFlags is required if network drives are used that use devices with SMBv1; all network drives in the HKCU\Network branch must then be registered with the REG_DWORD ProviderFlags.
 The change requires a restart.

 Solution: net use persistent:no